k-a-r-g/usb_midi/README.md

 # USB_MIDI
-not a full implementation of the MIDI over USB library for the Arduino/Teensy, but add-ons for additional functionality
+Not a full implementation of the MIDI over USB library for the Arduino/Teensy, but add-ons for additional functionality.
+Example sketch also includes the option to send Midi Time Coe without the actual library.